 The 2035 Maryland Transportation Plan and the Draft Maryland Twenty-Year Bicycle & Pedestrian Master Plan set strong goals for enhancing non-motorized transportation in Maryland.
 A bridge, if properly designed (and built) with accommodation for walkers and cyclists, will be proof positive that MDOT walks the talk.
 A bridge between Havre de Grace and Perryville could support the communities it touches and also host several significant routes, including the East Coast Greenway, the Washington-Rochambeau National Historic Trail, the Lower Susquehanna Heritage Greenway, and the September 11th National Memorial Trail.

 Please join the East Coast Greenway Alliance as we urge MDOT to build bridges that will serve all modes, connecting communities by rail, bike, and foot, for the next 100 years.
-Together we can make our voices heard as we call for healthy and sustainable transportation infrastructure.
+Together we can make our voices heard as we call for healthy and sustainable transportation infrastructure for generations to come, providing places for our children, grandchildren, and so on to play, commute, and exercise.
 Visit http://www.greenway.org/ to learn more about the ECG, and sign up for our free monthly newsletter to get updates on this matter.

 [Photo at top: Ben Longstaff, Integration and Application Network, University of Maryland Center for Environmental Science]